OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

 ### Selecting target files {#StructuredConfigurationVariablesFeature-SelectingTargetFiles}

 Target files are files that should have variable replacement applied to them.
-Multiple files can be supplied by seperating them with a comma or a new line.
+Multiple files can be supplied by seperating them with a new line.

 There are a few options for supplying which files to use such as supplying a full path to the file, using a wild card to find all files in a directory, or using a wild card on the directory to find all files in that directory or deeper: